 Lizzie Lockhart is a practising artist who has over 30 years teaching experience in art and Head of the Foundation Diploma in Art and Design at Bradford College for the past 8 years.
 She studied Fine Art at Leeds Metropolitan university and works mainly in 3D and textiles.
 She has exhibited her work both locally and nationally.
 She is well known for her energy and enthusiasm and loves teaching.

 Dominic Vince studied at Canterbury Christchurch where the paintings of Euan Uglow had a profound effect upon his understanding of painting and what paintings could be about.
 Later he studied at the Princes Drawing School, London.
 After many painting trips to Dartmoor and the Hebdrides he now focuses almost exclusively on landscapes, enjoying the rather ragged but beautiful areas of Calderdale and the Western Isles.
 He has exhibited at The Royal Academy, The Lynn Painter Stainers Prize, The Dean Clough Galleries, and has work in the Royal Collection.

 Mary Loney Mary Loney's reputation as a teacher and prime mover in making the visual arts accessible to all extends far beyond the local area.
 She was responsible for setting up the much acclaimed Access Course at Todmorden College and received the MBE for her devotion to this cause.
 Mary is an active member of the Northlight Cooperative and we are delighted that she is able to offer her talents to the NLAE initiative.

 Sue Turner successfully combines sculpture and functionality in her ceramic work.
-She is now running a range of ceramics courses here at Northlight
+Sue is our 'ceramics guru' and her ceramics workshop is always fully subscribed